expressjs/morgan/README.md

 Calling `morgan.token()` using the same name as an existing token will overwrite that token definition.

+The names `token`, `format`, and `compile` are reserved by morgan itself and cannot be used as custom token names.
+Attempting to register a token with one of these names will throw a `TypeError`.

 The token function is expected to be called with the arguments `req` and `res`, representing the HTTP request and HTTP response.
 Additionally, the token can accept further arguments of it's choosing to customize behavior.